greshake/i3status-rust/doc/blocks.md

 Creates a block that can be updated asynchronously using DBus.

 For example, updating the block using command line tools:
+busctl:
 `busctl --user call i3.status.rs /CurrentSoundDevice i3.status.rs SetStatus sss Headphones music Good`
-`busctl --user call i3.status.rs /test i3.status.rs SetStatus s just-some-text`
 or
+`busctl --user call i3.status.rs /CurrentSoundDevice i3.status.rs SetStatus s Headphones`
+qdbus:
 `qdbus i3.status.rs /CurrentSoundDevice i3.status.rs.SetStatus Headphones music Good`.

 The first argument is the text content of the block, the second (optional) argument is the icon to use (as found in `icons.rs`; default `""`), and the third (optional) argument is the state (one of Idle, Info, Good, Warning, or Critical; default Idle).